rohan-kumar-nutanix/marina/README.md

   6. `blueprint.json`: this file, if present, contains instructions for Canaveral to deploy the service.
   7. `common/`: this directory contains common go util functions.
   8. `config/`: this directory holds the deployment configuration files, helm chart configuration etc.
-  9. `error/`: this directory holds error.go, Marina service errors and Interface Types.
+  9. `errors/`: this directory holds rpc_errors.go, Marina service errors and Interface Types.
   10. `grpc/`: this directory has all the new entity servies which are served by gRPC RPC framework.
   11. `marina/`: this directory holds the Main service, init, metric functions.
   12. `protos/`: this directory holds all *.proto definitions for the entities.